 Construction of Kaua‘i’s first predator-proof fence on Nihoku (also known as Crater Hill) is completed.Learn more

-Kīlauea Point National Wildlife Refuge will change its hours of operation in 2014.
-The refuge will be closed each Sunday and Monday throughout the year starting February 2-3, 2014.
+Kīlauea Point National Wildlife Refuge continues the new hours of operation in 2015.
+The refuge will be closed each Sunday and Monday throughout the year.
 Visitors will be able to visit the refuge Tuesday–Saturday, 10:00 a.m.-4:00 p.m., except most major holidays.Read the News Release

 The historic Kīlauea Point Lighthouse has been restored to its former glory.
 Renovation was completed in time for the Lighthouse Centennial.Kīlauea Point Lighthouse

 The Mōlī or Laysan albatross may spend years over the open ocean without ever touching land!